laserkelvin/PySpecTools/README.md

    reproducibly; astronomical and laboratory broadband spectra are supported.
 5. Autofit routines are available for a set of special cases, like linear/prolate molecules.
 Eventually, SPFIT will be a backend option.
+6. Molecule identity inference (NEW!)—this uses a pre-trained probabilistic deep learning model that allows users to perform inference on experimental constants and expected composition to predict the most likely molecular formula and possible functional groups present.
+See [our paper on the development of the first generation of this model](https://pubs.acs.org/doi/10.1021/acs.jpca.0c01376).

 The documentation for PySpecTools can be found [here](https://laserkelvin.github.io/PySpecTools).